 Shadow of Night by Deborah Harkness is the sequel to A Discovery of Witches.
-I literally just finished A Discovery of Witches yesterday--it's been sitting in my Kindle for a while, waiting to be read.
-I finally started it while I was in Chicago with The Maestro's orchestra a couple weeks ago and I really enjoyed it.
+I literally just finished A Discovery of Witches yesterday–it’s been sitting in my Kindle for a while, waiting to be read.
+I finally started it while I was in Chicago with The Maestro’s orchestra a couple weeks ago and I really enjoyed it.
 I will admit that it is too long, and could have used an editor willing to chop out all the extraneous bits, but the story itself was solid.

 I put the second book (which looks to be equally as long) on my summer list because I really do want to find out what happens.
 Those darn authors ending their books in a way that make you want to read the next one!
 Besides, my friend said that Book 2 was definitely her favorite of the All Souls trilogy.

+I always try to have a few self-improvement type books in my queue, and this summer is no different.
 Eat That Frog! by Brian Tracy.
 This book is all about how to stop procrastinating and how to get more done.

 I’ve had this book on my Kindle for a few years.
 I also have a problem with procrastinating.
 Whether or not my book hoarding tendencies prove that, I’m not sure, but I could point out several other proofs of my procrastination if you wanted me to (if I ever get around to it, that is).